More Salmon Shark Images -

 annual salmon run in July.

-Big Fish Expeditions runs week long trips every year or two to Port Fidalgo.
-For
+Salmon Shark Diving Expeditions every year or two to Port Fidalgo.

 The shark encounters sometimes take place at the surface by luring the salmon